ckay314/OSPREI/README.md

 - `doYaw` - Include yaw rotation in interplanetary space.
 This is only worth including if using a non-uniform background (i.e. MEOW-HiSS) otherwise the forces are balanced and there is no torque/rotation.
 - `ObsDataFile` - Name of a text file containing observational data to compare to in the figures.

-Of the non-required input parameters, we strongly suggest at least making educated guesses for CMEAWp, CMEM, FRBscale, FRTscale, FRpol, and the solar wind properties rather than resorting to defaults.
-These CME properties likely scale with CME size/speed so it is likely better to use values larger than the defaults for fast CMEs and smaller than for slow CMEs.
+Of the non-required input parameters, we strongly suggest at least making educated guesses for CMEAWp, CMEM, FRpol, and the solar wind properties rather than resorting to defaults.
+The default estimates for FRB and FRT based on CMEv seem to be working well, but have not been rigorously tested yet.